 - Be aware of activities that may increase your risk of repeated infections and do what you can to minimize the risk.

-- For urinary tract infections, this means avoiding waiting too long to empty the bladder, and for women and girls, wiping "front to back" to avoid spreading germs.5
+- For urinary tract infections, this means avoiding waiting too long to empty the bladder, and for women, wiping "front to back" to avoid spreading germs.
+5

 - Your doctor or nurse should advise you when it is safe for you to go back to work and return to your usual activities.